What is the result of the following expression: 9 + 5 × 2 - 4 ÷ 2?

 Study for the Ontario Mathematics Proficiency Test.
 Engage with multiple choice questions and solutions.
 Prepare effectively for your assessment!

-To solve the expression 9 + 5 × 2 - 4 ÷ 2, it is important to follow the order of operations, often remembered by the acronym PEMDAS (Parentheses, Exponents, Multiplication and Division (from left to right), Addition and Subtraction (from left to right)).
+To evaluate the expression 9 + 5 × 2 - 4 ÷ 2, it is important to follow the order of operations, often remembered by the acronym PEMDAS (Parentheses, Exponents, Multiplication and Division (from left to right), Addition and Subtraction (from left to right)).

-1. Begin by performing the multiplication and division in the expression:
+First, we address the multiplication and division in the expression:

-• First, calculate 5 × 2, which equals 10.
+• The multiplication part is 5 × 2, which equals 10.

-• Then, calculate 4 ÷ 2, which equals 2.
+• The division part is 4 ÷ 2, which equals 2.

-Now, the expression simplifies to: 9 + 10 - 2.
+9 + 10 - 2.

 Subscribe